CtrlK

 Specificity

-Lists multiple specific concrete actions: branch naming, conventional commits, GitHub issues, PRs, Actions, and releases.
-Also specifies the tooling approach (MCP-first with gh CLI fallback).
+Lists multiple specific concrete actions: branches, conventional commits, issues, PRs, Actions, releases.
+Also specifies tooling (gh CLI-first with MCP fallback), giving a clear picture of what the skill does.

 3 / 3